tokers/lua-resty-http2/README.markdown

 local part_data, last, err = body(size)
 ```

-In case of failure, `body` should provide the 3rd return value `err` to tell this library that some fatal errors happen, then the session will be aborted immediately.
+In case of failure, `body` should provide the 3rd return value `err` to tell this library that some fatal errors happen, then this method will be aborted immediately, and a GOAWAY frame will be sent to peer with error code INTERNAL_ERROR.

 When all data has been generated, the 2nd return value `last` should be provided, and it's value must be `true`.

-* `on_headers_reach`, a Lua function, as a callback which will be called when complete HTTP response headers are received, it will be called like:
+`on_headers_reach`, should be a Lua function, as a callback which will be called when complete HTTP response headers are received, it will be called like:

 ```lua
 local abort = on_headers_reach(ctx, headers)